 Chicago Police Misconduct Facts:

 To file a police complaint in Chicago, a member of the public needs to know as much detailed data about the officer as possible.
-Based on complaints data from the Invisible Institute, from March 2011 - March 2015, 28% of complaints (4,000 total complaints) were immediately dropped due to no officer identification.
+Based on complaints data from the Invisible Institute, from March 2011 - March 2015, 28% of complaints (4,000 total complaints) were immediately dropped because it was impossible to identify the officer.
 Source: Citizen Police Data Project

 All complaints against officers must be supported by a sworn affidavit.
 False complaints can result in perjury charges, a Class 3 felony.
 Source: Chicago Police